ballerina-attic/grpc-service/README.md

 gRPC is a modern, open source remote procedure call (RPC) framework that is widely used in distributed computing.
 It enables client and server applications to communicate transparently.
 In gRPC, a client application can directly call methods of a server application that is on a different machine as if it was a local object.
 On the server side, the server implements and runs a gRPC server to handle client calls.
 On the client side, the client has a stub that provides the same methods as the server.

-> In this guide you learn to build a comprehensive gRPC service using Ballerina.
+> In this guide, you learn to build a comprehensive gRPC service using Ballerina.

 This guide contains the following sections.